Zach Johnson fans seeing double at PGA Championship

-On one January morning in 2009, Zach Johnson received a package addressed from the PGA Tour.
+St. LOUIS — On one January morning in 2009, Zach Johnson received a package addressed from the PGA Tour.
 When he opened the box, he found four scorecards from the Sony Open mounted on a plaque along with a letter from then-commissioner Tim Finchem congratulating Johnson on his victory.

 One problem: The Tour sent them to Zach J. Johnson, a club pro from Farmington, Utah.
 Not Zach H. Johnson, the 2007 Masters champion and at the time a five-time winner on Tour.